0xAX/linux-insides/Booting/linux-bootstrap-1.md

 This gives us the address `0x10FFEF`, which is `65_520` bytes past the 1 MB boundary.
 Since, in real mode on the original **8086** CPU, the CPU could only access the first 1 MB of memory, any address above `0xFFFFF` would wrap around back to the beginning of the address space.
 On modern **386+** CPUs the physical bus is wider even in real mode, but the address computation still based on the `segment:offset`.

-Now that we understand the basics of real mode and its memory addressing limitations, let’s return to the state after a hardware reset.
+Now that we understand the basics of real mode and its memory addressing limitations, let's return to the state after a hardware reset.

 ## First code executed after reset